Manicotti

 Method

-Spread 1 cup sauce in a 13x9" baking pan.
-Working one at a time, spoon 2 Tbsp. filling in center of crepe.
-Spread filling all the way to the ends.
+Spread 1 cup marinara sauce, preferably homemade, in a 13x9" baking dish.
+Working one at a time, spoon 2 Tbsp. cheese mixture in center of crepe, spreading all the way to the ends.
 Roll up crepe, then flatten slightly with your hands.
 Transfer seam side down to prepared dish.
 Working in batches if needed, repeat with remaining crepes and filling, leaving a small gap in between each.
-Top with sauce and cover with foil.
+Top with remaining sauce (2 cups marinara) and cover with foil.
 Bake manicotti until cheese is melted and sauce is bubbling, 35–45 minutes.
-Let manicotti cool slightly in pan to set, about 15 minutes.
-Top with Parmesan and pepper before serving.
+Let manicotti cool slightly in dish to set, about 15 minutes.
+Top with a drizzle of extra-virgin olive oil (if using), Parmesan, and freshly ground black pepper before serving.
+Do ahead: Filling can be made 1 day ahead of time; cover and refrigerate.
+Manicotti can be made 1 month ahead; transfer to airtight containers or freezer bags and freeze.